 What Is No-fault Divorce?

-A no-fault divorce is a type of annulment of marriage where there is no need to prove the wrongdoing or fault of the spouse as a justification to seek divorce.
+A no-fault divorce is a type of divorce where there is no need to prove the wrongdoing or fault of the spouse as a justification to seek divorce.
 It means, the couple can file for divorce without having to prove in the court that their spouse indulged in marital violations, such as adultery or domestic violence.

 The state of California was the first US state to approve no-fault divorce, in the year 1969.
 Since then, several states have adopted it; now, all the states in the US permit the filing of no-fault divorce.